Igigog/anomaly-modding-book/src/reference/crash-list/crashes-list.md

 [error]Arguments     : Can't find motion file ["path and file name"]
 ```

-- Clarification: No .anm file was found
+- Clarification: No [.anm](../main-folders-and-files/file-formats/animations/anm.md) file was found

 - Error fixing:
-  - Check that the .anm file exists
+  - Check that the animation exists
   - Check that the paths to it are correct

 </details>